knative/serving/DEVELOPMENT.md

    - [Docker Hub quickstart](https://docs.docker.com/docker-hub/)
    - If developing locally with Docker or Minikube, you can set `KO_DOCKER_REPO=ko.local` (preferred) or use the `-L` flag to `ko` to build and push locally (in this case, authentication is not needed).
+If developing with kind you can set `KO_DOCKER_REPO=kind.local`.

 **Note**: You'll need to be authenticated with your `KO_DOCKER_REPO` before pushing images.
 Run `gcloud auth configure-docker` if you are using Google